Emergency Runaway & Homeless Youth Shelter

 The CAPTAIN CHS Runaway & Homeless Youth Shelter is a temporary shelter certified by the NYS Office of Children and Family Services serving youth ages 13-17 who are homeless, runaway, or in an otherwise unsafe situation.
-Youth can utilize our program and services for up to 30 days, and know that they will be safe and find refuge in a home-like environment.
+Youth can utilize our program and services for up to 30 days or as long as is necessary, and know that they will be safe and find refuge in a home-like environment.

 The Youth Shelter provides case management services and involves the youth in daily activities while they receive support and encouragement from trained adults they can trust.
 During their stay, all efforts are made to connect youth with a safe and stable home, by reuniting the youth with their families or with another permanent living arrangement.

 The Youth Shelter operates around the clock, every day of the year, accepting youth 24-hours a day from various locations and referral sources.